Fiancée frustrated as British police deem missing Kiwi a 'low-risk'

 Mulcahy said the couple had various plans in place - they were supposed to travel to Bath today for a getaway, Day had just brought them tickets to see Chris Rock in London and they were flying back to New Zealand at the end of the year to get married.

-They had just moved to Bath after Mulcahy was offered a job with a mental health start-up there, and Day was working as a builder.
+They had just moved to Bristol after Mulcahy was offered a job with a mental health start-up there, and Day was working as a builder.
 She said they know no one in the area.

 At most, Mulcahy said, Day, who is working as a builder, would have only left their flat to go out and get takeaways for dinner.